Maggie Miller (mathematician): Awards and honors

 Miller was awarded a 2021 Clay Research Fellowship by the Clay Mathematics Institute for her work to expand topological research of manifolds.
 Her contributions were described by MIT as "important...to long-standing problems in low-dimensional topology."
 Clay Research Fellowships are awarded to recent PhD-holders who are selected for their research accomplishments and potential as leaders in mathematics research.

 In her previous position at Stanford, she was a Stanford Science Fellow.
 Fellowships are awarded to early career scientists who have demonstrated scientific achievement and advancement, as well as a desire to collaborate with a diverse scholarly community.

 Prior to her appointment at Stanford, Miller was awarded a National Science Foundation Mathematical Sciences Postdoc Research Fellowship while at MIT in the Department of Mathematics.
 She also has a record of accomplishment during her graduate studies, having been awarded the Princeton Mathematics Graduate Teaching Award in 2018 and the Charlotte Elizabeth Procter Fellowship in 2019.

 She received the 2023 Maryam Mirzakhani New Frontiers Prize, one of the Breakthrough Prizes, for "work on fibered ribbon knots and surfaces in 4-dimensional manifolds.", and was named one of Forbes' 30 Under 30 – Science for 2023.

 In 2025, Miller was awarded a Sloan Research Fellowship.
 In the same year, she received a Packard Fellowship for Science and Engineering.

+She delivered a lecture titled Constructing Fibrations in 4D at the 2026 International Congress of Mathematicians.